Steve McQueen: Watches

 McQueen was a sponsored ambassador for Heuer watches.
 In the 1971 film Le Mans, he famously wore a blue-faced Monaco Ref.
 1133, which led to its cult status among watch collectors, purchasing six watches of the same model for the shoot of the film.
-On December 12, 2020, one of the last six models sold and one of two held in private hands was sold for a record US$2.208 million at a Phillips auction in New York City, becoming the most expensive Heuer watch sold at auction.
+On December 12, 2020, one of the last six models and one of two held in private hands was sold for a record US$2.208 million at a Phillips auction in New York City, becoming the most expensive Heuer watch sold at auction.
 Tag Heuer continues to promote its Monaco range with McQueen's image.

-The Rolex Explorer II, Reference 1655, known as Rolex Steve McQueen in the horology collectors' world, the Rolex Submariner, Reference 5512, which McQueen was often photographed wearing in private moments, sold for $234,000 at auction on June 11, 2009, a world-record price for the type.
+The Rolex Explorer II, Reference 1655, known as a Rolex Steve McQueen in the horology collectors' world, the Rolex Submariner, Reference 5512, which McQueen was often photographed wearing in private moments, sold for $234,000 at auction on June 11, 2009, a world-record price for the type.

 In June 2018, Phillips announced McQueen's Rolex Submariner to hit the auction block in September that year.
-However, there was controversy whether or not the watch was his personal watch worn by McQueen himself or if the watch was bought, engraved, then gifted.
+However, there was controversy whether the watch was his personal watch worn by McQueen himself or if the watch was bought, engraved, then gifted.
 Phillips later removed the watch from the auction block.
 Among McQueen's other watches was a Hanhart 417 chronograph.

 Sunglasses

-The blue-tinted sunglasses (Persol 714) worn by McQueen in the 1968 film The Thomas Crown Affair sold at a Bonhams & Butterfields auction in Los Angeles for $70,200 in 2006.
+In 2006 the blue-tinted sunglasses worn by McQueen in the 1968 film The Thomas Crown Affair sold at a Bonhams & Butterfield auction in Los Angeles for $70,200.
+The manufacturer sells a version of this design (Persol model 714) named after McQueen.